When it comes to terrariums, the phrase “bigger is better” rings true in many ways.

 We are talking about 50-gallon terrariums, all the way up to giant 100-gallon reptile tanks.

 Okay, so we’ve outlined a variety of different use cases for large terrariums of different shapes.
 Now we have to find them.

 This can be tricky – seeing as we’re often looking for unusually large, custom, or vintage items – but I do have some ideas of where you might start.

-- For large bottle gardens – Look to Etsy for vintage glass carboys and glass demijohns, or check here on Amazon for the exact carboy that we found in our local garden centre (pictured above).
+- For large bottle gardens – Look to Etsy for vintage glass carboys and glass demijohns, or check here on Amazon for the exact carboy that we found in our local garden center (pictured above).

 - For large planted terrariums – Shop wardian cases from Leadhead Glass on Etsy or H Potter on Amazon.

 - For large vivariums – Check out InSitu Ecosystems vivariums for taller cabinet styles or horizontal tanks or Custom Reptile Habitats for larger custom solutions.